10 Top Mistakes Buying Life Insurance

 While most life insurance agents are well-intentioned, they’re often more familiar with designing policies for long-term cash accumulation, not policies that are meant to be used.
 These objectives aren’t wrong, but make sure your policy will work for what you intend.

 #7) Not Buying With the Right Life Insurance Carriers

-That being said, insurance companies rarely go out of business.
+That being said, life insurance companies rarely go out of business.
 As an industry, they maintain high standards and a strong reputation.

 However, rather than choosing on the basis of convenience, you want to work with the best life insurance companies.
-Your minimum criteria should be a mutual company that has A ratings or better, a Comdex score of 80+, and a 100+ year history of paying dividends.
+Your minimum criteria should be a mutual life insurance company that has A ratings or better, a Comdex score of 80+, and a 100+ year history of paying dividends.